 I’m an assistant professor at Northeastern University.
 Previously, I was an assistant professor at Bowling Green State University.
 My work focuses on issues in ethics, applied ethics, and philosophy of biology.
 I was born in upstate New York (Dryden) but spent my formative years in Boston.
 I attended Northeastern University and graduated in 2006.
 In 2011 I completed my Ph.D in Philosophy at the University of Wisconsin – Madison.

 Outside of philosophy, I love to spend time with Evelyn (my fiancé), our dog Arya, and friends.
 In 2008 I started bouldering (a form of rock climbing) and spend a lot of time doing that.
 I enjoy outdoor activities and sports (ultimate frisbee and basketball in particular).
-I spent a lot of time as an undergraduate playing foosball and played competitively for a bit in grad school.
+I spent a lot of time as an undergraduate playing foosball and played competitively for a bit.
 I still enjoy foosball whenever I get the chance to play.
 I’m also game for good beer and wine.

 Someday this website will include a picture of me in deep concentration, but not this day!.